Nepal Ministry Partner Visits Supporters in Pennsylvania

 With those words, East Nepal Pastor Ganesh Poudel captivated the audience at Peters Creek Baptist Church, South Park, Pennsylvania, on Palm Sunday morning.

-Poudel visited the congregation, which supports MIWC's ministry, to tell them his story, and share the challenges his parishioners face in a country where pubic evangelism is illegal.
+Poudel visited the congregation, which supports MIWC's ministry, to tell them his story, and share the challenges his parishioners face in a country where public evangelism is illegal.

 Poudel's wife encountered the truth about Jesus Christ first, while attending the local agricultural educational center in Pakhribas where they live.
 She returned home and told her husband everything she had learned about the Gospel.
 Soon, the entire family attended a local fellowship and accepted Christ into their lives.